 Senior Lecturer Josie Barnard, supervisor of the Student Literary Festival team said: ‘This year's festival - which builds on last year's successes, features top class literary authors and adds a 21st century twist with an innovative gaming narrative platform - looks set to be our most exciting yet.'

-Stay up-to-date on the North London Literary Festival on its website.
+Stay up-to-date on the North London Literary Festival.

 Article written by Middlesex University creative writing student Anneliese Reah Hill.